-The SID contains inpatient discharges from all hospitals provided by the HCUP Partners (e.g., community, specialty, and Federal hospitals).
+The SID contains inpatient discharges from all hospitals provided by the HCUP Partners (e.g., community, general acute care, and specialty hospitals).
 The American Hospital Association (AHA) defines community hospitals as "all nonfederal short-term general and special hospitals, including special children's hospitals, whose facilities and services are available to the public."
-Specialty hospitals included in the AHA definition of community hospitals are obstetricsgynecology, ear-nose-throat, short-term rehabilitation, orthopedic, pediatric institutions, and long-term acute care (LTAC) facilities.
+Specialty hospitals included in the AHA definition of community hospitals are obstetrics-gynecology, ear-nose-throat, short-term rehabilitation, orthopedic, pediatric institutions, and long-term acute care (LTAC) facilities.
 Also included are public hospitals and academic medical centers.

 The NRD is limited to data from community hospitals that are not rehabilitation or LTAC facilities.
 Noncommunity hospitals were excluded because of inconsistent capture of data across HCUP States.
-We excluded rehabilitation or LTAC hospitals because they treat a unique patient population that has longer stays and higher costs.
+Rehabilitation or LTAC hospitals were excluded because they treat a unique patient population that has longer stays and higher costs.
 Information on the percentage of SID discharges excluded by type of exclusion is provided in Appendix A, Table 2.
 Details on the number of hospitals in the NRD are provided in Appendix A, Table 3.